xpmanager/xpmanager.github.io/docs/usage/password-manager.md

 :::info
 - You can NOT use space in the set.
-- This will add the sample `$%@` to the app sample, in this case we generate as ASCII so it will and the set at the end of the ASCII sample.
+- This will add the sample `$%@` to the app sample, in this case we generate as ASCII so it will add the set at the end of the ASCII sample.
 - The output is random, so it might NOT contain any character from the custom set.
 :::

-- add custom sample
+- generate from custom sample
 ```sh
 $ xpm password-manager|pm generate|g <LENGTH> --custom <STRING>